Iraqis vote as violence grips a divided country

 This time, Maliki's State of Law coalition is widely expected to win the most votes, but forming a government may nonetheless once again be difficult.
 He boasted that the only question would be the scale of his victory.

 "Definitely our expectations are high," he said.
 "Our victory is confirmed but we are still talking about how big this victory will be," Maliki said.
 Polls close at 6 p.m.
-(1600 BST).
+(11.00 a.m.
+ET).

 Among his fellow Shi'ites, who make up a narrow majority of Iraqis, Maliki is fending off a challenge from opponents who say his war in Anbar is a disaster and he has alienated Sunnis, allowing ISIL to become powerful.